taugust777/1D-Barotropic-QG-Model/Successive_Over-Relaxation_Method.md

+# Successive Over-Relaxation (SOR) Method

+The streamfunction is obtained by numerically inverting the discretized one-dimensional Poisson equation.
+A second-order finite-difference discretization produces a tridiagonal linear system, which is solved iteratively using the Successive Over-Relaxation (SOR)method.
 This file serves as an overview of the Successive Over-Relaxation (SOR) utilized in the model source code (“1D_Barotropic_Model_CODE.py”).

 ## The General Method